How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo systemctl reload nginx

-The nginx -t command checks your configuration for syntax errors.
+The nginx -t command validates your configuration for syntax errors.
 Always run this before reloading.
-A syntax error in your configuration can prevent Nginx from starting, taking your site offline.
+A syntax error can prevent Nginx from starting, which would take your site offline.

-If you use Apache, enable the rewrite module and redirect with a similar configuration in your VirtualHost on port 80:
+For Apache, enable the rewrite module and add a similar redirect in your VirtualHost listening on port 80:

 sudo a2enmod rewrite